AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 ## Refresh Credentials {#refresh-credentials}

 By default, the AEM as a Cloud Service credentials expire after a year.
-To ensure service continuity, developers have the option of refreshing the redentials, extending their availability for an extra year.
+To ensure service continuity, developers have the option of refreshing the credentials, extending their availability for an extra year.

 To achieve this, you can use the **Refresh Service Credentials** button from the **Integrations** tab in the Developer Console, as shown below.